hyperflask/flask-file-routes/example/pages/about.md

 ---
-page.layout = "layout.html:body"
+layout: "layout.html:body"
 ---
-# About
+# About in Markdown

 Lorem Ipsum